N3ur0sis/pp2i-sdl-game/README.md

 ./scripts/run.sh
 ```

-If you have MacOS :  get a linux
+If you're on MacOS: get on Linux.
 ## TODO List

 - [X] not abandon the project